evanx/mpush-redis/README.md

 Note that this time determines the duration of a graceful shutdown, because we can only quit when this operation yields.

-When the pop yields a message, this service must be push this message into the parallel output queues.
+When the pop yields a message, this service must push this message into the parallel output queues.

 Let's manually test this by pushing an incoming message into `:in`